 About • Our Mission & Values • Careers at Alfred • Executive Management

-Alfred Music developed significantly over the next decade and eventually outgrew its New York headquarters.
+Alfred Music grew significantly over the next two decades and eventually exceeded the capacity of its New York headquarters.
 In 1975, the main office was relocated to Los Angeles, and the distribution center was moved to upstate New York.
-Sharing their father’s vision, Morty’s sons Steven and Ron joined the company in the 1980s.
-While continuing to develop the world’s leading instructional methods and performance music, they also expanded Alfred Music into the international market by establishing branches in Australia, Germany, Singapore, and the UK.
+Sharing their father’s vision, Morty’s sons, Ron and Steve joined the company; Ron in 1988 and Steve in 1992.
+While continuing to develop the world’s leading instructional methods and performance music, they also expanded Alfred Music internationally, establishing offices in Australia, Germany, Singapore, and the UK.
 In 2005, Alfred Music purchased Warner Bros.
 Publications, acquiring the rights to the EMI Catalogue Partnership and beginning a long-term relationship with Warner/Chappell Music.
 Through this deal, Alfred Music gained the print publishing rights of legendary publishers such as M. Witmark & Sons, Remick Music Corp., and T.B.
 Harms, Inc. Among the vast EMI holdings are the Robbins and Leo Feist catalogs, plus film music from United Artists, MGM, and 20th Century Fox including The Wizard of Oz, Singin’ in the Rain, Doctor Zhivago, and many others.